pmuens/awesome-serverless/README.md

 - [Lessons operating a serverless-like platform](https://medium.com/netflix-techblog/developer-experience-lessons-operating-a-serverless-like-platform-at-netflix-a8bbd5b899a0) - Netflix on developer experience and lessons learned while operating a serverless-like platform.
 - [Stream-based challenges and patterns](https://serverless.com/blog/stream-based-challenges-and-patterns/) - Post about different challenges and patterns for building event-driven architectures on top of streams.
 - [Predictions for serverless platforms](https://www.morethanseven.net/2017/06/26/predictions-for-the-direction-of-serverless-platforms) - Post about predictions for the direction of serverless platforms.
+- [Serverless on Google with Cloud Functions and React](https://www.oreilly.com/learning/serverless-on-google-with-cloud-functions-and-react) - Tutorial on how to build a Google Cloud Functions powered React app.

 ## Screencasts